YeoBL/yeobl.github.io/_posts/2025-06-20-SSMCTF-2025-Crypto-Writeup.md

 #### Initial Attempt

 I originally tried to solve this problem with RSA's [small e attack](https://ir0nstone.gitbook.io/crypto/rsa/public-exponent-attacks/small-e), to directly recover $flag$ from $ct$.
-However, I suppose the value of $flag$ was too large so I couldn't get a result.
+However, I suppose the value of $flag$ was too large so I couldn't get a result after waiting for a couple of minutes.
 [Here](/media/SSMCTF25/solve4_1.py)'s the code from that attempt.

 To use it, replace `N_challenge` and `c_challenge` with the values of $N$ and $ct$ respectively.